-Huntington Beach, CA – Today, Poseidon Water announced the approval of an agreement among the staffs of the California Coastal Commission (“CCC”), California State Lands Commission (“SLC”) and the Santa Ana Regional Water Quality Control Board (“Regional Board”) to streamline the permitting process for the Huntington Beach Desalination Project online link.
+Huntington Beach, CA – Today, Poseidon Water announced the approval of an agreement among the staffs of the California Coastal Commission (“CCC”), California State Lands Commission (“SLC”) and the Santa Ana Regional Water Quality Control Board (“Regional Board”) to streamline the permitting process for the Huntington Beach Desalination Project.

-The Coastal Commission was originally scheduled to consider the Project’s Coastal Development Permit on September 9th; however, Poseidon and Commission staff agreed to defer consideration of the Project’s CDP in order to allow for an interagency agreement that would clearly define the remaining permitting process.
+The Coastal Commission was originally scheduled to consider the Project’s Coastal Development Permit on September 9th; however, Poseidon and Commission staff agreed to defer consideration of the Project’s CDP in order to allow for an interagency agreement that would clearly define the remaining permitting process (download a PDF of the interagency agreement).

 “California continues to suffer from the effects of the worst recorded drought in state history,” said Poseidon Vice President Scott Maloni.
 “For every year the Project is delayed and not producing water, Orange County will be forced to import, if available, 18 billion gallons of water from the environmentally constrained Sacramento San Joaquin Bay Delta or the Colorado River.